 — Ken Norton, Partner at Google Ventures, Ex-Product Manager at Google

 User interface design is not the same as UX.
 UI refers to the actual interface of a product; the visual design of the screens a user navigates through when using a mobile app, or the buttons they click when browsing a website.
 UI design is concerned with all the visual and interactive elements of a product interface, covering everything from typography and color palettes to animations and navigational touch points (such as buttons and scrollbars).
 You can read more about the work of UI designers here.

 UX and UI go hand-in-hand, and the design of the product interface has a huge impact on the overall user experience.
 Learn more about the difference between UX and UI design in this guide.

 UX design is everywhere: the layout of a supermarket, the ergonomics of a vehicle, the usability of a mobile app.
 While the term “user experience” was first coined by Don Norman in the 90s, the concept of UX has been around for much longer.

-To understand the principles of UX design, it helps to explore the history behind it.
+To understand the principles of User Experience Design, it helps to explore the history behind it.